norton120/pirate_baby/content/posts/the_one_where_a_picture_of_your_dog_broke_the_cd_pipeline.md

 ![Bash is so destructive](/images/bash.png)

 You are just about ready to close down your laptop when an alert pops up from AWS CodeDeploy: your deployment has failed.
 You assume it is a fluke - probably a failed resource allocation or something similar, all you did was add one line to a markdown file :man_shrugging:.
 So you retry.
 A few minutes pass, and then again the pipeline fails.
-Upon closer inspection the error indicates that your `taskdef.json` file is malformed, and the
+Upon closer inspection the error indicates that your `taskdef.json` file has a syntax error, and the deploy was not able to complete.
+You look in GitHub and the `taskdef.json` has not changed for a month.
+An earlier pipeline with the same `taskdef.json` built just fine three hours ago.
+Only one line of markdown has changed.
+What fresh hell is this?
+I'll skip to the end - you an
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNjE4NTUyMiwxMDgwMzQ2ODMxXX0=
+eyJoaXN0b3J5IjpbNTEwOTUwNjQ0LDEwODAzNDY4MzFdfQ==
 -->